Turbo-Hydramatic 425

 Turbo-Hydramatic 425 (TH425 or THM 425, later 325) was an automatic transmission developed and produced by General Motors.
-The THM425 was based on the design of the THM400, with most parts being directly interchange and some others being interchangeable with minor modifications.
-In the THM 425, the internal parts spin the opposite direction; for example, the helical angle of the planetary gears is "reversed" and the one-way clutches freewheel in the opposite direction, for example.
+The THM425 was based on the design of the THM400, with most parts being identical and some others interchangeable with minor modifications.
+In the THM 425, the internal parts spin the opposite direction; for example, the helical angle of the planetary gears is "reversed" and the one-way clutches freewheel in the opposite direction.
 The THM425 was developed for the 1966 Oldsmobile Toronado and the 1967 Cadillac Eldorado.
-After the 1978 model year, both lined replaced the THM425 with a lighter-duty transmission known as the THM325 (using components sourced from the THM200).
-Starting 1979 and onwards, all longitudinal engine front-wheel drive vehicles used the THM325.
+After the 1978 model year, both lines replaced the THM425 with a lighter-duty transmission known as the THM325 (using components sourced from the THM200).
+Starting in 1979, all longitudinal engine front-wheel drive vehicles used the THM325.

 In 1982, an overdrive was added to the THM325, turning it into the THM325-4L (4L means 4 forward speeds, Longitudinal).
-Production of this transaxle continued until around 1985/1986, eventually being phased out, when GM moved to transverse-engine FWD layouts, and all vehicles using the THM325-4L switched to more-conventional transverse engine mounting in 1986.
+Production of this transaxle continued until 1985, being phased out when GM moved to transverse-engine FWD layouts in 1986, when all vehicles using the THM325-4L switched to more-conventional transverse engine mounting.

 THM325's bellhousing pattern (arrangement of bolt holes and shape of the transmission’s engine-side mounting flange) used the 1967-90 Buick-Oldsmobile-Pontiac-Cadillac V8 pattern throughout its entire lifecycle.